djryner/familyhub-mealboard/README.md

 ## Google Calendar dinner plans

-The application can fetch upcoming dinner plans from a shared Google Calendar.
+The application fetches dinner plans from a shared Google Calendar.
+Raw events are first retrieved by `services/calendar_service.get_meals()` (mapping of ISO date -> list of titles).
+Both the Dashboard ("Meals This Week") and Meal Plans pages consume the unified `services/meals_service.fetch_meals()` function which emits a list of `MealDTO(date, title)` objects.
+This ensures consistent normalization (dates always `datetime.date`, field name always `title`).

-Events within a 7‑day window around today are returned by the `/api/meals` endpoint as a dictionary keyed by ISO date strings.
+The legacy `/api/meals` endpoint still exposes the mapping form for backwards compatibility.

 ### Setup
 1. **Create a Google service account** and download its JSON key.